ninakali/ninakali.github.io/notes/win2apri/index.md

 <div class="post">

 ## Acknowledgments
 * Thank you for reading!
 If you have any questions or comments, please let me know.
-You can leave a comment in [Mastodon](https://tech.lgbt/@nina_kali_nina/).
+You can leave a comment in the [Mastodon thread about this article](https://tech.lgbt/@nina_kali_nina/115792788459542758).
 * My fiancée not only helped with beta-testing, she even designed a RAM expansion board for the Apricot PC/Xi that was necessary to run Windows on it.
 Love~
 * This project could not exist without advice from Michal Necasek of [os2museum](https://www.os2museum.com/wp/author/michaln/) and David Simunič of [krnl386](https://win1.krnl386.com/about.php) regarding drivers for ancient Windows version.